Kadunapikin/JavascriptPractice/README.md

 Write a function helloWorld that returns the phrase `Hello, World!` Write a function that simply repeats the string a given number of times: write a function called `reverseString` that returns its input, reversed!
-Implement a function that takes an array and some other arguments then removes the other arguments from that array:
+Implement a function that takes an array and some other arguments then removes the other arguments from that array Implement a function that takes 2 integers and returns the sum of every number between(and including) them